 \begin{proof} Classical deformation theories rely on continuous or formal parameters, linear tangent spaces, or infinite towers of extension problems.
-APT possesses none of these structures.
-Infinitesimal variation is given by boundary components, which are neither linear nor additive; obstruction is determined by finite boundary depth; and all variation is discrete.
-No linear, analytic, or parameter-based framework can model this behaviour. \end{proof}
+APT deformation theory is not formulated in terms of these structures.
+Variation is organised by boundary components, which are neither linear nor additive; obstruction is determined by finite boundary depth; and deformation behaviour is governed by the associated boundary strata.

+Thus the deformation mechanisms arising in APT differ fundamentally from the structures typically used in classical linear, analytic, or parameter-based deformation theories. \end{proof}

 \begin{remark} Classical geometric or analytic parameters may appear in external models that realise algebraic phases, but such parameters are not invariants of the phase itself and disappear under intrinsic phase extraction.
-APT retains only the boundary and rigidity data, and any additional analytic moduli play no structural role. \end{remark}
+APT retains only the boundary and rigidity data, and any additional analytic moduli play no intrinsic structural role within the phase calculus. \end{remark}